PixelMister/Pokengine/docs/Code_Library/conditions.md

 ```

 ### Battle Won
-Value is the battle ID of the last battle the player won, either a trainer’s battle ID or a Pokémon name.
+Value is the battle ID of the last battle the player won, either a trainer’s battle ID or a Pokémon UID.
 0 if player has not battled.

 ```json
 battlewon